turingschool/mod-0-curriculum/shared/fe/functions.md

 // --> "Tonight, we will make a delicious Mexican dinner.
 ```

 The following code snippet illustrates a function definition and call that involves 3 pieces of data.
-Notice that the order in which data is passed in as arguments, matters.

 ```javascript
 function addThreeNums(first, second, third) {